MitinPavel/current_user/README.md

 * A simple authentication gem for the development (pre-production) phase
 * Familiar rails conventions: #current_user, #signed_in?
-* A convenient signin page with a list of all available users (just click on a user and you will be logged in under the user)
+* A minimalistic signin page with a list of all available users (just click on a user and you will be logged in under the user)
 * An opportunity to replace it with one of the mature solution (assuming Devise)

 ## What it is not